konantian/NotableNotebooks/notes/Questions.md

 title: Questions
 tags: [Notebooks/Cmput 496]
 created: '2019-04-10T20:06:43.150Z'
-modified: '2019-04-14T20:38:34.954Z'
+modified: '2019-04-15T17:16:36.442Z'
 favorited: true
 pinned: true
 ---

 # Questions
 1. Why tree is easiest for search and DCG hardest, how about DAG?

-**in tree everything is independent,only one parent for each node** **a node have multiple parents in DAG,we need to update more nodes in backpropagation** **In DCG,thre are cycles, the child can be in subtree of itself, a node has parent of itself. we cannot just compute the value directly**
+  **in tree everything is independent,only one parent for each node a node have multiple parents in DAG,we need to update more nodes in backpropagation In DCG,thre are cycles, the child can be in subtree of itself, a node has parent of itself. we cannot just compute the value directly**

 2. Reasons for using DAG instead of DCG and tree?

   **DAG can be much smaller and no cycles, no duplications**

 3. Always interger komi in Go?
 **not always integer for avoid draw**